 - Do Household Chores: The little things really can go a long way, especially when they’re chores that you don’t usually do.
 Taking the likes of snow shoveling, cooking, cleaning and laundry off someone’s plate gives that person a chance to relax, which can be invaluable.

-- Re-Gift Something: Maybe you have a spare present from an early office holiday party.
-Or perhaps you have an unopened, unwanted gift lying around somewhere.
-A lot of people have gift cards they haven’t used.
-Any of those things could get another life with someone else.
+- Re-Gift Something: Maybe you have an unopened, unwanted gift lying around somewhere.
+A lot of people also have gift cards they haven’t used.
+Either of those things could get another life with someone else.
 And with some new wrapping, the recipient will be none the wiser.
 Most stores will even let you trade in their old gift cards for the season’s newest design.

 - Bestow Some Knowledge: Newspaper subscriptions are quite cheap.
-For example, a year of online access to the New York Times costs less than $2 a week right now.
+For example, a year of online access to the New York Times costs $1 a week right now.
 Magazines are pretty cheap, too.
-You can get 12 issues of Time for $30 and National Geographic for just $12.
-The prices are even cheaper if you go through a site such as Magazines.com or Discountmag.com.
+You can get 52 issues of Time for $40 or 12 issues of National Geographic for $19, for example.
+The prices are even cheaper if you go through a site such as Magazines.com.

 - Gift A Subscription Service: Subscription boxes are all the rage right now, and they have the added benefit of allowing you to spread the cost of your gift over time without incurring interest.
-Plus, there’s enough variety to satisfy anyone on your list, from Birchbox ($10/mo.) for fans of cosmetics to BarkBox ($20+/mo.) for dog lovers.
+Plus, there’s enough variety to satisfy anyone on your list, from Birchbox ($13-$15/mo.) for fans of cosmetics to BarkBox ($23+/mo.) for dog lovers.

-- Give Tickets To A Far-Off Event: If you know someone who really wants to attend an upcoming concert, sporting event, play, etc., for which ticket sales have not yet begun, you could simply give him or her a picture depicting the event along with a nice note.
+- Give Tickets To A Far-Off Event: If you know someone who really wants to attend a concert, sporting event, play, etc., in the future, you could simply give him or her a picture depicting the event along with a nice note.
 This could also work with a future vacation.
 But be careful, though, because this approach only buys you time.
-That means it will only work if you expect to have more cash available in the near future.
+That means it will only work if you expect to have more cash available by the time tickets go on sale.

 - Turn Possessions Into Heirlooms: If you’re a parent or grandparent, anything that’s yours can have a lot of significance to younger family members.
 So consider parting with something you already have and can live without that someone else might cherish.
 This could be something fancy like a piece of vintage jewelry or a worn baseball glove.
 It all depends on your relationship with the recipient.